HMS Dartmouth (1911)

 HMS Dartmouth was a Town-class light cruiser built for the Royal Navy in the 1910s.
 She was one of the Weymouth sub-class of the Town class.
-The ship survived the First World War and was sold for scrap in 1930.
+The ship survived the First World War and was sold for scrap on 13 December 1930.

 Construction and design

 Dartmouth was laid down by Vickers at their Barrow shipyard on 19 February 1910, one of four Town-class protected cruisers ordered under the 1909–1910 Naval Estimates.
 The four 1909–10 ships, also known as the Weymouth class, were an improved version of five similar Town-class ships laid down under the 1908–1909 Estimates, known as the Bristol class, with a heavier main armament of eight 6 inch (152 mm) Mk XI guns, compared with the two 6 inch and ten 4 inch of the earlier ships.
 The ships had a secondary armament of four Vickers 3-pounder (47 mm) guns, with two submerged 21 inch (533 mm) torpedo tubes mounted on the ships' beams.

 Dartmouth was 453 ft long overall, with a beam of 48 ft 6 in and a draught of 15 ft 6 in.
 She displaced 5250 LT normal and 5800 LT deep load.
 Machinery was the same as in the Bristol class, with 12 Yarrow boilers feeding Parsons steam turbines, driving four shafts.
 The turbines were laid out in three separate engine rooms, with high pressure turbines, located in wing compartments, driving the outer shafts and low pressure turbines in a central compartment.
 The engines were rated at 22000 shp, giving a design speed of 25 kn.
 The ship had four funnels.